LaysDragon/zod-schema-mapper/README.md

 //   }
 ```

-## Unsupport Type
+## custom and instanceof

 - z.custom
 - z.instanceof

-Since `z.custom` & `z.instanceOf` just combined ZodAny with superRefine,doesnt have existed ZodType class.
+~~Since `z.custom` & `z.instanceOf` just combined ZodAny with superRefine,doesnt have existed ZodType class.
-I have no way to indetify their schema in runtime.:(
+I have no way to indetify their schema in runtime.:(~~

+ok,appearent there is workaround.
+But can only indetify schema base on instance instead of runtime class type or more general way. check [example](#example-with-zod-schema)

 `z.instanceof` can replaced with `instanceOfClass` and `ZodInstaceOfClass` class come with package provide some helper functions.

-### example
+### example with ZodInstaceOfClass

 ```ts
 export class Test {
   name: string | undefined;